Projects per year

 But sport is not the only area where Eric has deployed his expertise.
 Eric also has applied it to the examination of regulatory regimes in important social and economic domains including occupational health and safety, disability services, consumer and environmental protection, and building and construction.

-Eric brings a strong and unique theoretical and practical perspective to his research: employing doctrinal and empirical research techniques; combining law, public policy, regulation and governance, and more than 30 years' experience working, first, in heavily regulated industries (in Australia, Hong Kong and New York), second as a regulator of industry and, now, as an academic specialising in regulatory theory and practice.
+Eric brings a strong and unique theoretical and practical perspective to his research: employing doctrinal and empirical research techniques; combining law, public policy, regulation and governance, and more than 30 years' experience working, first, in heavily regulated industries (in Australia, the United States and Asia), second as a regulator of industry and, now, as an academic specialising in regulatory theory and practice.

 Eric is the author of Governing through Regulation: Public Policy, Regulation and the Law (Routledge, 2018).
 Eric also have written numerous book chapters and articles.
-These articles have been published in both general law journals and specialist journals in employment, business and sports law, public policy, public administration, health and safety policy and practice, labour history and environmental law and policy - reflecting the multi-disciplinary perspective he brings to his work.
+These articles have been published in both general law journals and specialist journals in employment, business and sports law, public policy, public administration, health and safety policy and practice, labour history, environmental law and policy, and construction automation - reflecting the multi-disciplinary perspective he brings to his work.

 Eric’s research has had important impacts outside of academia.
 Eric has been the Chief Investigator on two Cooperative Research Centre projects partnering with government and industry to examine the use of technology (including AI) to enhance the building and construction sector and its regulation, and consults to government departments, agencies and sporting organisations on regulatory issues.
 Eric also has made submissions to a number of Parliamentary and Government inquiries, and has been quoted and/or cited extensively in the resulting reports.
 Further, Eric presents regularly at national and international conferences and seminars, to both academic and industry audiences.